Dr Ally Waite is our Regional Director and One of Our Auckland Therapists

 Paula Dennan is our Central and South Auckland Regional Director and Therapist

 As regional director I coordinate referrals within the Auckland Region liaising with the therapist who is most suitable for your needs.
-We have a team of eight excellent therapists operating in the Auckland Region including Central, North, South and East Auckland areas.
+We have a team of four excellent therapists operating in the Auckland Region including Central, North, South and East Auckland areas.

 I work in Central Auckland in Parnell.
 I have over 25 years of clinical experience, having completed Advanced Sex Therapy training in 2005.
 I have a special interest in working with couples with emotional and sexual relationship/ intimacy issues.
 I believe each person has a unique history of experiences and skills which influence their thinking, feelings and behaviour.
 I enjoy working collaboratively to develop the goals for therapy and developing new possibilities towards these goals.